What Does Sports Gambling Have To Do With Environmental Law?

 What is surprising is that there’s been precious little media or public discussion about the legal basis for the Court’s decision striking down the Professional and Amateur Sports Protection Act (PASPA), a 1991 statute enacted by Congress that generally prohibits states from authorizing sports betting.
 The justices invalidated PASPA as contravening the “anti-commandeering” principle embodied in the Tenth Amendment to the U.S. Constitution.

 Murphy is the Supreme Court’s most important federalism decision in decades.
-And Murphy promises to have legal and policy implications extending far beyond sports gambling–including for environmental law and policy.
+And Murphy promises to have legal and policy implications extending far beyond sports gambling and betting promo code UK offers –including for environmental law and policy.

 To understand the potential reach and significance of the Murphy decision, a bit of constitutional law background is required.
 The Tenth Amendment–the Constitution’s core federalism provision– provides that “[t]he powers not delegated to the United States by the Constitution, nor prohibited by it to the states, are reserved to the states…” For the first 200 years of our nation’s history, the Tenth Amendment received relatively little judicial attention, and seemed to most observers to be an empty aphorism expressing the principle of “dual sovereignty” between the federal and state governments.